LogentriesCommunity/le_appengine_py/README.md

 It is available at
 	https://github.com/downloads/logentries/le_appengine_py/Push-Queue.zip

-Next you need to import logentries in the file that you declare your webapp.WSGIApplication(...) handlers. like so:

-         import logentries

-and then add the following handler:
+In your app.yaml file, add the following to the handlers section:

-         ('/logentriesworker', logentries.LogentriesWorker)
+- url: /logentriesworker
+  script: logentries.py

-This is the worker that will be used to transmit the logs to Logentries.
+This is the url that the logentries worker will use to send the logs

 If you don't already have an appengine_config.py file in your app, simple create a new file by that name.